 Stir in a little lemon juice, a drop at a time (5-10 drops) to turn the infusion to more of a clear purple color (or if you prefer the cool blue, leave the lemon juice out.)

-Store the syrup in bottle or jar in the refrigerator for up to a year.
+Store the syrup in bottle or jar in the refrigerator for up to 6 months.

 This makes about 2 cups of syrup.